essential-contributions/pint/docs/book/src/advanced/macros.md

 #### Array Argument Splicing

 An extension to macro argument packing the the concept of _array splicing_.
-Array splicing allows expanding the elements of an array variable, in place, as the arguments to a macro call.
+Array splicing allows passing the elements of an array variable, in place, as the arguments to a macro call.
 This is done by prefixing the array name with a tilde `~`.

 Say we want to find the sum of the elements of some array of integers.
 If we were to use the variadic macro `@sum` from earlier, we would have to write something like: